Things I’d Like To See (Or See Them Make)

 Desktop PCs sold with just a clean, bare-bones up-to-date OEM OS and no unwanted junk.
-Base PC should include a 2.5+ GHz multi-core processor, dvd/cd burner/reader, multiple flash card reader, ability to handle at least 2 SATA hard drives in addition to 2 SATA DVD/CD, fast graphics, 10/100/1000/wireless/4G networking, a minimum of 4 USB 3.0 and 4 USB 2.0 (4 rear, 4 front panel) and 6 - 8 GB of RAM, in a compact, space saving case.
+Base PC should include a 2.5+ GHz multi-core processor, dvd/cd burner/reader, multiple flash card reader, ability to handle at least 2 SATA hard drives in addition to 2 SATA DVD/CD, fast graphics, 10/100/1000/wireless/4G networking, a minimum of 4 USB 3.0 and 4 USB 2.0 (4 rear, 4 front panel) and 6 - 8 GB of RAM, in a compact, space saving case, with serious and quiet cooling fans.
 Interfaces (graphics card, network, sound, etc) should be on cards or snap out modules on the board so if something fries the whole board doesn't become useless.

 ... and the operating system.
 How about a rugged, stream-lined, tightly coded OS that does the following.
-Each program goes completely into its own directory--no files elsewhere; and all program generated data goes into one general directory for easy data backup purposes; Clear, concise GUI interface with program types initially grouped by functionality and the ability to turn off all repetitive warnings and pop-ups.
+Each program goes completely into its own directory--no files elsewhere; and all program generated data goes into one general directory in folders for easy data backup purposes; Clear, concise GUI interface with program types initially grouped by functionality and the ability to turn off all repetitive warnings and pop-ups.
+Also, a simple "switch" to disable "admin only" functions for people who know what they are doing.
 No automatic updates released until fully tested.
 (No. Macs do not make the cut!)

 Simple, reliable, PC backup software.
 How about some reliable software that will back up your entire PC and the operating system onto any drive equal to or larger than the original and that will give a guaranteed 100% working restore on any drive the same size or larger as the original.
 Most of the current crop of software doesn't and usually requires various incantations and spells to work properly.
 If you are using SATA drives there is a device that will let you duplicate a drive but you have to remove it from the PC.

-Quality cell phone without all the crazy features.
+Quality cell phone without all the crazy features and app advertisements.
 I don't need a "smart phone," just give me GREAT range, sensitivity, voice quality, and ruggedness, along with an address book, text messaging, and an appointment calendar and alarm.
 A 2 - 6 MP camera would be acceptable but not necessary as it's nice to have an emergency camera.

 Cell phone base receiver for the home that actually works that would allow you to answer cell phone calls on your normal wired house phones.
 A handy thing for those who have dumped their land line.
 There are apparently a few devices like this but reports of their reliability and quality are not inspiring.